bratosini/vercel-college/courses/nextjs/fetching-data.md

 ---
-title: Chapter 7: Fetching Data
+title: Chapter 7
 description: Fetching Data
+type: Chapter
 ---

 Now that you've created and seeded your database, let's discuss the different